ansys/pydpf-core/doc/source/user_guide/tutorials/01-language_and_usage/index.rst

 =============================

 This tutorial gives you an overview on how the the PyDPF-COre API can be used.
+Here you will learn the different ways to interact with data by calling PyDPF-Core commands and operators.

-For more detailed information on each module and function, see :ref:`api_section`.
+For more detailed information on each module and function, see :ref:`ref_api_section`.